The Historians who Created DIG

 Women historians digging up intimate stories of the past to uncover history that matters.
 Get to know our Producers – historians, social media marketing side hustlers, teachers, writers, Civil War geeks, runners, deadlifters, and all-around weirdos.
 Questions, comments, ideas for future episodes?
 You can email us at firstname.lastname@example.org!

 Averill Earls, PhD

 Averill is an historian of modern Ireland and sexuality, and writes about same-sex desiring men, policing, and Dublin’s queer urban spaces.
-She is an Assistant Professor of History at Mercyhurst University in Erie, PA, where she teaches LITERALLY EVERYTHING except American History.
-If you ask nicely, you might be allowed to audit her Sex in Modern History, Digital History: Storytelling, or Victorian Britain courses.
-In addition to making kick-ass podcast episodes with the women of Dig, she is the Assistant Layout Editor at Nursing Clio.
+She is an Assistant Professor of History at Mercyhurst University in Erie, PA, where she teaches everything except American History.
+In addition to making podcast episodes with the amazing women of Dig, she is the Assistant Layout Editor at Nursing Clio.
 She’s published a range of pieces on teaching, literature, and the history of gender and sexuality with collaborative history blogs like Notches and Nursing Clio.
 When she’s not teaching, podcasting, or moonlighting as a member of the Cabot Creamery Co-operative social media team, she enjoys board games, baking, and hotel beds.
 Averill tweets from @aearls.